VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 1. Review the applicants completed Pre-Interview Information Form

-2. Discuss the RPL Process with the candidate using the Student guide and Student evidence guide to determine the applicants capacity to provide sufficient evidence to support RPL.
+2. Discuss the RPL Process with the candidate using the student guide and Student evidence guide to determine the applicant's capacity to provide sufficient evidence to support RPL.

-3. Provide information on impact on course duration for International students studying onshore.
+3. Provide information on impact on course duration for international students studying onshore.
 (Refer to ESOS Compliance Framework Manual).

-1.4 Determine and confirm preferred pathway with applicant from information provided during Initial discussion Assessor and Applicant
+1.4 Determine and confirm preferred pathway with applicant from information provided during initial discussion Assessor and Applicant

 Based on the initial discussion, the applicant is advised to either proceed with the RPL application or offered an alternative pathway such as: